felixtheguy/web-dev-101/README.md

 # web-dev-101
-A guy started lean coding from the end of 2016~<br>
+A guy started leanning coding from the end of 2016~<br>
 Is really nothing I can say at this time, I know shit about coding!